This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-You’ll travel to iconic sites associated with the great playwright, including five pubs connected with Shakespear.
+You’ll travel to iconic sites associated with the great playwright, including five pubs connected with Shakespeare.

-Visit the London theatres, where Shakespeare’s works have been performed.
-See the church where a member of his family is buried.
-Explore the sites of two of the most famous Elizabethan theatres.
+Visit the London theatres, where Shakespeare’s works have been performed, see the church where a member of his family is buried, and explore the sites of two of the most famous Elizabethan theatres.

-Visit the grounds of a medieval monastery where you’ll see the site of an indoor theatre that stood in Shakespeare’s time.
-Finish up with one last drink in a unique Art Deco pub nearby.
+Also, this tour visits the grounds of a medieval monastery where you’ll see the site of an indoor theatre that stood in Shakespeare’s time before finishing up with one last drink in a unique Art Deco pub nearby.

-On the tour, you’ll explore the quaint historical sites where the TV series “Downton Abbey” was filmed.
-You’ll see how the better halves of London lived.
+On the tour, you’ll explore the quaint historical sites in London where the TV series “Downton Abbey” was filmed and get a glimpse into how the high-end citizens of London lived.